 I purchased a membership to a local yoga class which has allowed me to clear my mind of all kinds of clutter and outside influences which can affect the daily running of my business.
 Feeling healthy also makes you happier and more productive which makes me happy on many different levels.

-Do you think you will stay in New York for the whole of your career?
+Do you think you will stay in Philadelphia for the whole of your career?

-I love living in Brooklyn and have made so many contacts, clients, and friends in Brooklyn, Queens, and Manhattan that I really can’t imagine starting again in another city where the name Adrian Rubin isn’t as well known.
+I love living in Philly and have made so many contacts, clients, and friends, that I really can’t imagine starting again in another city where the name Adrian Rubin isn’t as well known.